MoSi162/python-konzepte-praesentation-/present.md

 # python-konzepte-praesentation
-# 🐍 Python Concepts – Beginner Presentation (No Code)
+# Python Concepts – Beginner Presentation

 This is a beginner-friendly overview of five fundamental Python programming concepts.
 Each includes a summary of its purpose, main advantages, and limitations.